Updated on 04/24/2023

 Connect with a Couple’s Therapist

 If you recognize one or more of these signs of a one-sided relationship, it doesn’t mean that your relationship is over.
 It does mean that you need to spend some time and energy fixing the underlying issues that have caused your relationship to be skewed until you have a successful relationship.
 Don’t be reluctant to seek out a relationship therapist.
-Online couples counseling might be just what you need to see and address your issues in an unbiased, productive way.
+Online couples therapy might be just what you need to see and address your issues in an unbiased, productive way.

 It’s not too late to learn how to fix a broken relationship.
 Ready to take your relationship to the next level?
 Talkspace can help.
 Our online therapy platform is helping couples with all types of relationship issues heal and strengthen their relationship.
 You don’t have to stay in a one-sided relationship, but you don’t necessarily have to leave one, either.
 Get help with couples therapy today.